Featured Photographer: Cindy Konits - “This Room Will Survive Me”

 “Mia Vida”

-There’s a particular hour of the afternoon when a room stops behaving like background and starts behaving like an invitation.
+There is a particular hour of the afternoon when a room stops behaving like background and starts behaving like an invitation.
 Light slips in at a slant, hitting the wall just above the baseboard, crawling across the floor, grazing the edge of a doorway.
-If you cross the threshold into the room you will no longer be looking at the light because you now embody it and your gaze is turned inward.
-Cindy Konits has spent the last several years inside that hour, turning light and emulsion into a field laboratory where architecture, memory, and metaphysics coalesce, not as abstractions, but as daily, repeatable phenomena traced in light and emulsion.
-Her new monograph, This Room Will Survive Me, forthcoming from Schilt Publishing and debuting at the 40th Anniversary FotoFest Biennial in 2026, is the record of that sustained experiment, a sequence of sixty instant photographs edited down from hundreds, bound in Japanese binding and designed as an art object, to be moved viewed at roughly the same tempo in which the work was made, slowly, attentively, one measured interval of time at a time.
+If you cross the threshold into the room, you are no longer looking at the light; you embody it, and your gaze turns inward.
+Cindy Konits has spent the last several years inside that hour, turning light and emulsion into a field laboratory where architecture, memory, and metaphysics coalesce—not as abstractions, but as daily, repeatable phenomena traced in time and material.
+Her monograph, This Room Will Survive Me, forthcoming from Schilt Publishing and debuting at the 40th Anniversary FotoFest Biennial in 2026, records this sustained investigation through a sequence of sixty instant photographs, edited from hundreds and bound using Japanese binding.
+Designed as an art object, the book asks to be handled and viewed at roughly the same tempo in which the work was made: slowly, attentively, one measured interval of time at a time.

 “It’s a discovery about the existential experience that architecture is.
 Architecture is not the buildings out there; it’s the mediation between my mind and the world.”